Let's hope the <$4 avgas prices are here to

 investment out of supporting those efforts.
 Let's hope we stay the course and

-require less and less oil from countries who don't like us.
+require less and less oil from countries that don't like us.

 It's a great day in July 2016